CalyxOS/calyxos.org/pages/install/devices/blueline/mac.md

 There are a few things you must do to prepare your device to accept a new operating system:

+#### Remove SIM card

+On brand new devices, especially those obtained from a carrier, it's better to remove the SIM card from the device before starting it for the first time, to help with the "OEM Unlocking" step below.

 #### Enable Developer Options

 **Settings** &rarr; **About Phone** &rarr; tap **Build number** 7 times